 According to the Office of the Inspector General, 304,983 elderly nursing home residents in the U.S. were given dangerous and often deadly antipsychotic drugs, of which 88% were prescribed off-label for dementia.
 Not only are antipsychotics dangerous and potentially lethal when prescribed to anyone, but the FDA has specifically issued its strongest “black box” warning on the use of antipsychotics in the elderly with dementia for its increased risk of death.

-- In all, there have been 24 warnings issued by regulatory agencies and drug companies in seven countries (U.S., Canada, Australia, New Zealand, UK, Ireland, and South Africa) about the use of antipsychotics causing heart problems, weight gain, diabetes, mania, and psychosis.
-Out of these 24 drug warnings, 10 specifically warn about the use of antipsychotic drugs in the elderly because of their increased risk of stroke and/or death.
+- In all, there have been 44 warnings issued by regulatory agencies in eight countries (U.S., Canada, Australia, New Zealand, UK, Ireland, Denmark and South Africa) about the use of antipsychotics causing heart problems, weight gain, diabetes, mania, and death or increased risk of death.
+Of these, 11 specifically warn about the use of antipsychotic drugs in the elderly with dementia or dementia-related psychosis because of their increased risk of stroke and/or death.

 - Antipsychotic drugs can double the risk of death and triple the risk of stroke for seniors.